William Jennings Choyce: ‘Evil Lives Here’–Cali Serial Killer’s Wife Tells All

 — DeathPenaltyReform (@Noon62Yeson66) October 26, 2016

 Authorities say that life wasn’t supposed to turn out this way for William Jennings Choyce, whose parents always tried to instill wholesome values in him.
 They also revealed that Choyce was never on their radar as a serial killer.
 The DNA was his undoing.
-He was sentenced to death.
+He was sentenced to death, Murderpedia reported.

 - Note: On the show’s preview write-up, the woman’s name is listed as Alice Swanson.
 However, the book Conquering Darkness: Memoir of the Serial Killer’s Wife, is authored by an Alice Swafford.